Sean-Mc-Mahon/inner-purr/README.md

 - Unregistered users will be able to make purchases on the site.
 Registered users will have the added benefit of being able to change their delivery information as required and view previous ordres.

-- Admin users will have a high degree of cistomisation available to them without needing access to the source code.
+- Admin users will have a high degree of customisation available to them without needing access to the source code.
 From the Django admin they may edit menu items, products or cat details.
 They may alter email adresses in the 'Contact' page and volunteering and donation options for the 'Help Us' page.

 ### Structure Plane